Procurement Officer (IPT-PI-SU-2023-149-LD) Company Description

 At CERN, the European Organization for Nuclear Research, physicists and engineers are probing the fundamental structure of the universe.
 Using the world's largest and most complex scientific instruments, they study the basic constituents of matter - fundamental particles that are made to collide together at close to the speed of light.
 The process gives physicists clues about how particles interact, and provides insights into the fundamental laws of nature.
 Find out more on http://home.cern.

-As a Procurement Officer, you will be involved in a full range of activities related to the Organization's procurement of supplies, and in particular technical equipment, accelerator components, and a broad range of technologies.
+As a Procurement Officer, you will be involved in a full range of activities related to the Organization's procurement of supplies.
+You will:

-- Advise and support the Organization's ATS Sector and assist in identifying procurement strategies within budgetary and time constraints;
+- Advise and support the Organization in identifying procurement strategies ensuring cost efficiency and quality;

-- Prepare price enquiries and invitations to tender in accordance with the Organization's Procurement Rules and on an international basis;
+- Prepare price enquiries, market surveys and invitations to tender in accordance with the Organization's Procurement Rules and on an international basis;

-- Analyse offers, prepare proposals for adjudications and submit these to the Management;
+- Analyse offers, prepare proposals for adjudications and submit these to CERN’s Management;

 - Ensure the preparation, negotiation and follow-up of numerous orders and contracts;